Murder of Kim Wall: Legal proceedings

 Madsen was arrested upon being rescued from Køge Bay after Nautilus foundered on 11 August and was charged with negligent manslaughter.
 Police suspected that he had scuttled the submarine.
 Madsen initially stated that he had dropped Wall off on land, but then admitted to dumping her body at sea after she died in what he claimed was an accident on board Nautilus.
 He testified in a court hearing on 5 September that Wall died after being struck on the head by the submarine's hatch cover.
 The prosecution said that police had found videos on Madsen's computer showing women being murdered, and that witnesses said that Madsen watched videos of decapitation and practiced asphyxiation sex.
 Prosecutor Jakob Buch-Jepsen said that, while forensic investigations had not found any traces of Madsen's DNA on Wall's body, traces of semen had been identified on underclothing secured from him after arrest.
 Madsen asserted that he had not ejaculated in Wall's presence.
+Traces of Wall’s blood were found on his nostrils and there were scratches on his arm.

 A post-mortem examination performed on Wall's head after it was found a month later found no signs of blunt force trauma and did not determine the cause of death.
 Madsen subsequently changed his story, admitting to dismembering Wall's body but continuing to deny intentionally killing her, saying that she may have died after poisonous exhaust gases entered the submarine while he was on deck.
 The post-mortem performed on Wall's torso showed no signs of exhaust gases in her lungs.

 On 16 January 2018, Madsen was charged with murder, indecent handling of a corpse, and sexual assault.
 The prosecution accused him of having tortured Wall before killing her by cutting her throat or strangling her.
 Madsen's trial began on 8 March at Copenhagen Court House.
 On 25 April, he was convicted of all three charges and sentenced to life imprisonment.
 Madsen appealed his sentence.
 On 26 September Østre Landsret, High Court of Eastern Denmark, upheld the sentence.